Reef Islands

 NASA picture of the Reef Islands.

-The Reef Islands are a loose collection of 16 islands in the in Temotu Province, in the independent nation of Solomon Islands.
+The Reef Islands are a loose collection of 16 islands in Temotu Province, in the independent nation of Solomon Islands.
 These islands have historically also been known by the names of Swallow Islands and Matema Islands.

 Geography

 The islands lie about 80 km north of Nendo, the largest of the Santa Cruz Islands.
 The center of the group is at approximately 10°12'36" S lat., 166°10'12" E. long.
 The islands are raised some five metres on the east and tilted west.
 The islands are subject to tidal surges caused by cyclones and volcanic activity from nearby Tinakula volcano.
 The island soils are shallow yet fertile.

 Map of the Reef Islands.
 Nukapu and Nupani are not shown, being further north-west of the main group.

 The islands or atolls of the group are: